Does it pay to work? Swedes wonder as top tax league looms

 It is part of an overall rise in taxes that is sparking controversy in parliament, social media and newspapers.

-"The government's politics are emptying people's wallets and companies' order books," said Anna Kinberg Batra, leader of the largest opposition party, the center Moderates.
+"The government's politics are emptying people's wallets and companies' order books," said Anna Kinberg Batra, leader of the largest opposition party, the centre-right Moderates.

 The National Institute of Economic Research, a government think tank, says taxes will need to rise by around 20 billion Swedish crowns ($2.46 billion) a year to maintain the current level of public services.

-Record immigration, sickness benefit costs and an aging population could push up spending further.
+Record immigration, sickness benefit costs and an ageing population could push up spending further.

 Under mainly Social Democratic governments in the 20th century, Sweden became a byword for high taxes, making exiles of billionaire IKEA founder Ingvar Kamprad, who fled in the 1970s, and tennis ace Bjorn Borg.
 The marginal tax rate -- how much of each crown a worker takes home over a certain level -- reached nearly 90 percent for many top earners.